-Have you suffered a personal injury in Queensland as a result of a road accident?
+Have you suffered a personal injury in Queensland as a result of a traffic accident?

 If so, you may be entitled to compensation claim under the states ‘fault’ based Compulsory Third Party (CTP) scheme.
-You should contact Taylors Solicitors and talk to David Taylor, our car accident lawyers in Brisbane as soon as possible, as there are strict time limits for making a claim.
+Book a consultation with Brisbane accident lawyer David Taylor as soon as possible, as there are strict time limits for making a claim.

 Personal injury includes, but is not limited to:

 - Physical injuries: such as lacerations, fractures, burns, whiplash;

 - Psychiatric or psychological disorders: such as stress or depression;

 Given the scheme is fault based, it requires an injured person to establish negligence, or part negligence, against an owner or driver of a motor vehicle before an injured person can obtain compensation.
 You may still be entitled to compensation if the accident was partly your fault.

 If you are unsure who caused the accident or who was negligent, call us on (07) 3229 1266 and speak to our car accident lawyers, as each case has a different set of circumstances and, as such, an assessment must be done on case by case basis.